NrgXnat/xnat-docker-compose/README.md

-XNAT_DATASOURCE_ADMIN_PASSWORD | Indicates the password to set for the database administrator user (**postgres**) | xnat1234 XNAT_DATASOURCE_URL | Specifies the URL to use when accessing the database from XNAT. | jdbc:postgresql://xnat-db/xnat XNAT_DATASOURCE_DRIVER | Specifies the driver class to set for the database connection. | org.postgresql.Driver XNAT_DATASOURCE_USERNAME | Specifies the username for the XNAT database account. | xnat XNAT_DATASOURCE_PASSWORD | Specifies the password for the XNAT database account. | xnat XNAT_WEBAPP_FOLDER | Indicates the name of the folder for the XNAT application.
+XNAT_DATASOURCE_ADMIN_PASSWORD | Indicates the password to set for the database administrator user (**postgres**) | xnat1234 XNAT_DATASOURCE_URL | Specifies the URL to use when accessing the database from XNAT. | jdbc:postgresql://xnat-db/xnat XNAT_DATASOURCE_DRIVER | Specifies the driver class to set for the database connection. | org.postgresql.Driver XNAT_DATASOURCE_NAME | Specifies the database name for the database connection. | xnat XNAT_DATASOURCE_USERNAME | Specifies the username for the XNAT database account. | xnat XNAT_DATASOURCE_PASSWORD | Specifies the password for the XNAT database account. | xnat XNAT_WEBAPP_FOLDER | Indicates the name of the folder for the XNAT application.
 This affects the context path for accessing XNAT.
 The value `ROOT` indicates that XNAT is the root application and can be accessed at http://localhost (i.e. no path).
 Otherwise, you must add this value to the _end_ of the URL so, e.g. if you specify `xnat` for this variable, you'll access XNAT at http://localhost/xnat. | ROOT